swcarpentry/training-course/_submissions/round-02/1/2012-11-06-round-2-1-array-reductions.md

 ### **Example**

-Suppose we&#8217;re conducting a scientific experiment measuring repeated samples of several variables.
+Suppose we're conducting a scientific experiment measuring repeated samples of several variables.
 We can record the data in a 2-dimensional array where each row represent one sample for all variables and each column represent all samples for one variable:

 <pre>In [52]: import numpy as np